 - When contact is removed from fulfillment list

-These triggers add contacts to a campaign path when they interact with your emails or SMS texts.
+These triggers add contacts to an automation map path when they interact with your emails or SMS texts.

 A Contact Reacts to an Email